Configuration Database

 These databases are located in /var/tnsr/ on the host, but these files are not intended to be accessed outside of TNSR.

-The configuration database is managed using the configuration command from within config mode.
+The configuration database is managed using the db command.

 See also